The 6 Best Eye Heating Masks (for Dry Eyes & Blepharitis)

 Image from ResearchGate study

-How Do You Choose Heated Eye Masks?
+How Do You Choose a Heated Eye Mask?

-While you’ll find all sorts of heated eye pads on the market (electric/microwave/self-heating), the most effective ones for dry eyes are those that can maintain a consistent 110°F for at least 10 minutes – in order for the therapeutic heat to reach the oil glands.
+While you’ll find all sorts of heated eye pads on the market (electric/microwave/self-heating), the most effective ones for dry eyes are those that can maintain a consistent 110°F for at least 10 minutes – for the therapeutic heat to reach the oil glands.

-110˚F is safe against the external eyelid and won’t cause any burns or injuries, and was found in studies as the ideal temperature for treating dry eyes.
+110˚F is safe against the external eyelid, and won’t cause any burns or injuries, and was found in studies as the ideal temperature for treating dry eyes.

 Why?